nih-cfde/training-and-engagement/docs/General-Tutorials/Sphinx_Tutorial.md

     make html

-The newly rendered website with the added changes will be available for viewing by clicking `index.html` located in the `./_build/html` folder.
+The newly rendered website with the added changes can be viewed by clicking `index.html` located in the `sphinx/_build/html` folder.

 Adding files to Sphinx site
 ----------------------------